cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 Marks the end-key release that requests free-play exit.
 Only used in cursor-only free-play mode.

-### `free_play_reward_triggered`
+### `free_play_active_start`
-An exploratory free-play reward was requested because analog joystick activity satisfied the configured reward policy.
+The analog joystick crossed from inactive to active.
 Only used in cursor-only free-play mode.

+### `free_play_active_end`
+The analog joystick crossed from active to inactive.
+Only used in cursor-only free-play mode.
+The event includes the bout duration and total active time so far.

+### `free_play_first_touch_reward_triggered`
+A first-touch exploratory reward was requested.
+Only used in cursor-only free-play mode.

+### `free_play_bout_reward_triggered`
+A bout-start exploratory reward was requested.
+Only used in cursor-only free-play mode.

+### `free_play_sustain_reward_triggered`
+A sustained-active exploratory reward was requested.
+Only used in cursor-only free-play mode.
-The event includes reward channel, reward count, total free-play reward count, joystick x/y values, joystick magnitude, and policy.
+Free-play reward events include reward channel, reward count, total free-play reward count, joystick x/y values, joystick magnitude, and reward kind.

 ## What Is Stored Per Joystick Sample